Vietnam flag Vietnam: Economic and Political Overview

 Source: IMF – World Economic Outlook Database, October 2021

 Vietnam's economy is diversified, with large state-owned industries in textiles, food, furniture, plastics, paper, tourism, and telecommunications.
-Agriculture remains a significant contributor, accounting for 11.9% of GDP and employing 34% of the total workforce.
+Agriculture remains a significant contributor, accounting for 12% of GDP and employing 33% of the total workforce (data from World Bank).
 Major crops include rice, coffee, cashew nuts, corn, pepper, sweet potatoes, peanuts, cotton, rubber, tea, and aquaculture.
-In 2023, Vietnam's agriculture sector posted GDP growth of 3.83% and a trade surplus of over USD 11 billion.
+Vietnam’s agricultural sector closed in 2024 with an export turnover of USD 62.4 billion, reflecting an 18.5% increase compared to 2023.
+The sector also recorded a trade surplus of USD 18.6 billion, a 53.1% surge from the previous year.
+Aquatic product exports also showed strong growth, reaching USD 10 billion in value, an increase of 12.7%.
+This included USD 4 billion from shrimp exports (up 16.7%) and USD 2 billion from tra fish (up 8.9% - official data).

-Industry contributes significantly to GDP, representing 38.35% and employing 31% of the total workforce.
+Industry contributes significantly to GDP, representing 37.1% and employing 31.2% of the total workforce.
 The energy sector, electronics industry, textiles and garments, and automotive industry have seen notable growth.
 Vietnam has become the third-largest Southeast Asian producer in the oil industry and has experienced rapid expansion in the electronics industry, attracting multinational companies.
-The manufacturing sector, including textiles and garments, accounts for one-fourth of GDP, with industrial production rising by 1.5% in 2023.
+The manufacturing sector, including textiles and garments, accounts for nearly one-fourth of GDP.
+The GSO reported that in 2024, the industrial sector's value-added contribution to GDP grew by 8.32%, adding 2.7 percentage points to overall economic growth.
+Within this, processing and manufacturing rose by 9.83%, contributing 2.49 percentage points; water supply and waste management increased by 9.43%, adding 0.06 percentage points; electricity production and distribution grew by 10.05%, contributing 0.37 percentage points; while mining decreased by 7.87%, reducing growth by 0.21 percentage points.

 Source: World Bank, Latest Available Data.
 Because of rounding, the sum of the percentages may be smaller/greater than 100%.